JackSzwergold/Preworn-Main/markdown/tutorials/index.md

 * [Part 3: Upgrading the PHP Pear Library in MAMP][3]

 ### Connecting to MAMP from Windows on a Mac OS X Install of VirtualBox
-These tutorialis outline the two main ways I like to connect to a host machine from a guest machine within VirtualBox for web browser testing with MAMP-based development tools in Mac OS X.
+These documents outline the two main ways I like to connect to a host machine from a guest machine within VirtualBox for web browser testing with MAMP-based development tools in Mac OS X.
-If it’s unclear to you what a *host* machine is compared to a *guest* machine: A host machine is the computer running the VirtualBox application itself and a guest machine is a virtual machine that runs within the VirtualBox application itself.
-The goal of this tutorial is to be able to bridge the host environment with the guest environment so you can use VirtualBox to help debug websites running in MAMP.

-The basic concepts of this kind of setup can be used for all sorts of things beyond web page testing.
-But the focus of these tutorials is the basic needs of a web developer who needs to test browser compatibly against the various flavors of Microsoft Internet Explorer web browser that are out there.
-Internet Explorer testing can be painful.
-Nah, let’s face it: Internet Explorer testing *is* painful… And horrible.
-Hopefully a setup like this can make your life as a web developer easier.
 * [Part 1: Connecting to MAMP from Windows on VirtualBox with a Single Network Interface][4]
 * [Part 2: Connecting to MAMP from Windows on VirtualBox with a Host-Only Interface][5]